-This Guide provides the Commissioner's guidelines on how the discretion given to the Commissioner in the Act to write off tax debt and to remit and refund tax may be exercised.
+1. This Ruling provides the Commissioner's guidelines on how the discretion in sections 67 and 68 of the Act may be exercised.
 In providing these guidelines, there is no intention to lay down conditions that may restrict the exercise of the Commissioner's discretion.
-Nor does the Ruling or this Guide exercise represent а general the Commissioner's discretion.
-Rather, the guidelines are provided to assist tax officers in determining when the discretion should be exercised and to help inform taxpayers of the principles that tax officers will apply in considering the exercise of the discretion.
-The Ruling and Guide apply where a taxpayer has made a request for remission of a tax debt or where the Commissioner exercises his discretion to write off tax under the Act.
+Nor does the Ruling represent a general exercise of the Commissioner's discretion.
+Rather, the guidelines are provided to assist tax officers in determining when the discretion should be exercised and to help ensure that taxpayers receive consistent treatment.
+The guidelines also inform taxpayers of the principles that tax officers will apply in considering the exercise of the discretion.